 Comparison with Eurobarometer

-We would make a similar attempt to make a technical and a very high-level content comparison with Arab Barometer and Eurobarometer.
+We would make a similar attempt to make a technical and a very high-level content comparison with Arab Barometer and Eurobarometer in a form of limited dataset, similar to the above

-We would make a similar, limited dataset with some Arab Barometer and Eurobarometer files.

-Daniel is in discussion with Kantar’s R user group about a possible engagement with retroharmonize and its connecting platform, co-created with Marta, eurobarometer.
-One of Kantar’s team member wanted to join our work, and we advised him to seek explicit approval from the management.
+Daniel is in discussion with Kantar’s R user group about a possible engagement with retroharmonize and its connecting platform, co-created with Marta, Eurobarometer.
+One of Kantar’s team members wanted to join our work, and we advised him to seek explicit approval from the management.
 This may or may not bring a possible external review opportunity into these files.

 Technical Report

-We believe that the tutorial, the larger Harmonized Arab Barometer files, two more experimental use cases to created an Arab Barometer / Afrobarometer and Arab Barometer / Eurobarometer joined, harmonized dataset will lead to enough conclusions, and hopefully datasets that have their own scientific value.
+We believe that the Tutorial, the larger Harmonized Arab Barometer files, two more experimental use cases to created an Arab Barometer / Afrobarometer and Arab Barometer / Eurobarometer joined, harmonized dataset will lead to enough conclusions, and hopefully datasets that have their own scientific value.

-The report will be developed version by version in this document in 3.4 Technical Report.
+The report will be developed version by version in this document in Technical Report.